Sleep Series – Part 1: Understanding Sleep

 - From 25yrs, 7-9hrs

-This timeframe does not take into account the number of people with medical conditions which struggle with this recommendation.
-This is why, focusing on how you wake in the morning and your sleep efficacy can be a better guide to knowing whether you have gotten enough sleep over night.
+The recommended time frames for sleep do not take into account the number of people with medical conditions which struggle with sleep, as a result of their condition.
+This is why, focusing on how you wake in the morning and your sleep efficacy can be a better guide to knowing whether you have had sufficient sleep over night.

 Why is sleep important?